 - election to the Royal Swedish Academy of Music

-The New England Conservatory of Music bestowed an honorary Doctor of Music degree on George Russell in 2005 after Russell retired from the faculty, having taught 30 years in the Jazz Department.
-Learn more about Maestro Russell's work at New England Conservatory HERE.
+The New England Conservatory of Music bestowed an honorary Doctor of Music degree on George Russell in 2005 after Russell retired from the faculty, having taught 35 years in the Jazz Department (1969 - 2004).
+Learn more about NEA Jazz Master Russell's work at New England Conservatory HERE.

 Russell's music compostion commissions include the British Council, Swedish Broadcasting, the Glasgow International Festival, the Barbican Centre, and the Massachusetts Council on the Arts.